-(Plaintiff) (Defendant) may enforce a contract if (he) (she) (it) is a beneficiary of the contract between (name) and (name), even if (plaintiff) (defendant) was not named in the contract.
+(Plaintiff) (Defendant) may enforce a contract if (insert applicable pronoun) is a beneficiary of the contract between (name) and (name), even if (plaintiff) (defendant) was not named in the contract.
 (Plaintiff) (Defendant) is a beneficiary of the contract when the parties to the contract intend that the (plaintiff) (defendant) directly benefit from the contract.